 You’ll need additional hardware before you can listen to music on your stereo from a USB Drive.
 However, see how to put music on a USB drive for car audio.

 In a hurry?
 Our top pick for the best car music USB drive is the compact SanDisk 256GB Ultra Fit USB.
-Good luck running out of song space on this USB!
+Good luck running out of music space on this USB!

 How to put music on USB Drive for car audio-step by step guide

 There are different ways to get music into your USB Drive.
 You can transfer from any device(phone/laptop) or CD to the USB Drive.
 Or you can download music from a website (like Youtube) then transfer it to the USB.

 But, before you download, there are a few things to note.
 First, find out what USB file format your stereo supports.
 Many stereos support the FAT or FAT32 files format for smaller storage devices.